LucaBerardi6/Android-TV-application/README.md

 <h1 align=center>Android-TV-application</h1> <br>
-Prototype of an application based on the Android TV platform.
+Prototype of a quiz game application based on the Android TV platform.

 ## Abstract
 The prototype created is a quiz game, in which questions are asked to be answered correctly.
 The user can choose one of the following two game modes: